 We have also seen patients who have successfully lost weight using with more invasive solutions such as weight loss surgery.
 You might like to explore the surgical options outlined on the Newcastle Weight Loss Surgery or the Sea Change Weight Loss Clinic websites.

 Should you see me now or wait if you are on a weight loss journey?

-I like to see patients once they are at their goal (at or below a BMI of 30), their weight is stable and they are ready for surgery within 3 months of a consultation for a number of reasons:
+I like to see patients once they are at their goal (ideally at or below a BMI of 28, with the maximum being a BMI of 30), their weight is stable and they are ready for surgery within 3 months of a consultation for a number of reasons:

 - Medicare item numbers to help with post-weight loss surgery require weight to be stable for at least 6 months